Announcing Tech Savvy 10…

 What is Tech Savvy?

 Tech Savvy is designed to encourage girls to explore science, technology, engineering, and math (STEM) careers by a fun, illuminating day of activities.
 Studies show that after middle school, girls often become disinterested in science and math courses.
 High-school girls tend to enroll in science courses at lower levels than their male counterparts.
-Tech Savvy is presented and sponsored by the American Association of University Women Buffalo Branch, Inc. Major support for Tech Savvy is provided the Praxair Foundation.
-UB’s School of Engineering and Applied Sciences and WTS, Inc are also co-sponsors of TS9.
+Tech Savvy is presented and sponsored by the American Association of University Women Buffalo Branch, Inc. Major support for Tech Savvy is provided by Praxair.
+WTS, Baxter, and UB’s School of Engineering and Applied Sciences and also provide support for TS10.

 What’s the formula for Success?